c4arl0s/RegularExpressions/README.md

 If you only want a match at the absolute very end of the string, use «\z» (lower case z instead of upper case Z). «\A[a-z]+\z» does not match “joe\n”. «\z» matches after the line break, which is not matched by the character class.

 #     * [Looking Inside the Regex Engine](https://github.com/c4arl0s/RegularExpressions#regular-expression---content)

+Let’s see what happens when we try to match «^4$» to “749\n486\n4”

+749
+486
+4

+> Where \n represents a newline character, in multi-line mode.

+As usual, the regex engine starts at the first character: “7”.
+The first token in the regular expression is `^`.
+Since this token is a zero-width token, the engine does not try to match it with the character, but rather with the position before the character that the regex engine has reached so far. `^` indeed matches the position before “7”.
+The engine then advances to the next regex token: `4`.
+Since the previous token was zero-width, the regex engine does not advance to the next character in the string.
+It remains at “7”. `4` is a literal character, which does not match “7”.
+There are no other permutations of the regex, so the engine starts again with the first regex token, at the next character: “4”.
+This time, `^` cannot match at the position before the 4.
+This position is preceded by a character, and that character is not a newline.
+The engine continues at “9”, and fails again.
+The next attempt, at “\n”, also fails.
+Again, the position before “\n” is preceded by a character, “9”, and that character is not a newline.

+Then, the regex engine arrives at the second “4” in the string.
+The `^` can match at the position before the “4”, because it is preceded by a newline character.
+Again, the regex engine advances to the next regex token, `4`, but does not advance the character position in the string. `4` matches „4”, and the engine advances both the regex token and the string character.
+Now the engine attempts to match `$` at the position before (indeed: before) the “8”.
+The dollar cannot match here, because this position is followed by a character, and that character is not a newline.

+Yet again, the engine must try to match the first token again.
+Previously, it was successfully matched at the second “4”, so the engine continues at the next character, “8”, where the caret does not match.
+Same at the six and the newline.

+Finally, the regex engine tries to match the first token at the third “4” in the string.
+With success.
+After that, the engine successfully matches «4» with „4”.
+The current regex token is advanced to «$», and the current character is advanced to the very last position in the string: the void after the string.
+No regex token that needs a character to match can match here.
+Not even a negated character class.
+However, we are trying to match a dollar sign, and the mighty dollar is a strange beast.
+It is zero-width, so it will try to match the position before the current character.
+It does not matter that this “character” is the void after the string.
+In fact, the dollar will check the current character.
+It must be either a newline, or the void after the string, for «$» to match the position before the current character.
+Since that is the case after the example, the dollar matches successfully.
+Since «$» was the last token in the regex, the engine has found a successful match: the last „4” in the string.

 #     * [Another Inside Look](https://github.com/c4arl0s/RegularExpressions#regular-expression---content)
 #     * [Caution for Programmers](https://github.com/c4arl0s/RegularExpressions#regular-expression---content)
 # 7. [Word Boundaries](https://github.com/c4arl0s/RegularExpressions#7-word-boundaries)